kirschbaum-development/eloquent-power-joins/README.md

 * Ability to query relationship existence using joins instead of where exists;
 * Ability to easily sort results based on columns or aggregations from related tables;

+You can read a more detailed explanation on the problems this package solves on [this blog post](https://kirschbaumdevelopment.com/news-articles/adding-some-laravel-magic-to-your-eloquent-joins).

 ## Installation

 You can install the package via composer: